UtrechtUniversity/ricgraph/website/read-more-about-ricgraph.md

 # Read more about Ricgraph

+There are several places where you can start reading about Ricgraph:

 * For a gentle introduction in Ricgraph, please read the reference publication:
   Rik D.T.
 Janssen (2024).
 Ricgraph: A flexible and extensible graph to explore research in context from various systems. *SoftwareX*, 26(101736).